The role of Digital in addressing the Consumer Duty

-Click for more info on our Onboarding and Welcome Journeys
+Click for more info on our Digital Customer Onboarding Solution

 - Complaint Management is a key area of focus within the Consumer Duty and for complaints teams the requirement to keep customers in the loop during a complaints process can be time-consuming and admin-heavy.
 By providing customers with a digitised complaint management experience it is possible to deliver a solution that puts their needs first and increases efficiencies for internal teams.